anshu-ravi/meta-project-repo/README.md

 # meta-project-repo
-A repository containing all the different projects I have worked on
+A repository containing a few of the different projects I have worked on
 - Book Recommender System:
 - CERN collision Classification:
 - Celestial Body Classification